 Mental Health: Mystery or Mis-Story?

-The structure and content of the workshop will be negotiated during the first morning when we meet and share our expectations.
+Structure and content of the workshop will be negotiated during the first morning when we meet and share our expectations.
 We will negotiate start and finish times as well as incorporating breaks between.

 Please wear clothing suitable for play and comfort.
 You may also wish to make notes so please bring whatever you prefer for note taking.

-|Theme 1||Discussion may lead into an introduction to relevant areas for study such as rationalism, associationism and constructivism.
-And may include a further exploration of ideas from; Plato, Aristotle, Heraclitus, Descartes, Kant, and Hegel.
-Holistic and medical models might be explored and integrated in an attempt to ground emerging themes in therapeutic contexts.
+|Discussion may lead into an introduction to relevant areas for study such as philosophy and other influences on contemporary approaches.
+Wholistic and Medical models might be explored and integrated to ground emerging themes in therapeutic contexts.

-|Theme 3||May provide an overview of chemotherapy used in psychiatry.
+|May provide an overview of medications used in mental health.
 Drug effects and side effects.
 The use of neuroleptics, tranquillisers, sedatives and regularly prescribed anxiolytics and anti-depressants.
-Drug dependence and withdrawal will be discussed along with treatment planning for clients wishing to reduce, eventually to stop drug usage where appropriate.
+Drug dependence and withdrawal may be discussed along with treatment planning for clients wishing to reduce, eventually to stop drug usage where appropriate.

-|Theme 4||The use of classification of mental disorder with reference to DSM IV and the World Health Organization Classification 10th revision.
-Case examples could be utilized to explore clinical presentation of the most common forms of mental disorder.
-The use of diagnosis and treatment interventions with particular consideration given to social dimensions.
+|The use of classification of mental disorder with reference to DSM V and the World Health Organization Classification 11th revision (ICD11) Formulation and case examples could be utilized to explore clinical presentation of the most common expressions of suffering.
+The use of diagnosis and treatment interventions with emphasis given to social dimensions.

-|Theme 5||May involve an exploration of ideas and assumptions contributing toward approaches in psychotherapy, counselling and psychiatry.
+|May involve an exploration of ideas and assumptions contributing toward approaches in psychotherapy, counselling, and mental health.
 An attempt to integrate theme 1. philosophy, and themes 2. and 4. physiological and behavioural dimensions in mental health.
-Working with clients experiencing mental health problems, boundary issues within behavioural, cognitive and affective domains.|
+Working with clients experiencing mental health, boundary issues in acting, thinking, and feeling domains.

-These workshops have limited places, so places are allocated on a first come first served basis
+These workshops have limited places, so places are allocated on a first come first served basis.